 Specifying Rootfs to Create a Container

-Different from a common container that needs to be started by specifying a container image, a system container is started by specifying a local root file system (rootfs) using the –external-rootfs parameter.
-The rootfs contains the operating system environment on which the container depends during running.
+Different from a common container that needs to be started by specifying a container image, a system container is started by specifying a local root file system (rootfs) through the --external-rootfs parameter.
+Rootfs contains the operating system environment on which the container depends during running.

-- The rootfs directory specified using the –external-rootfs parameter must be an absolute path.
+- The rootfs directory specified by the --external-rootfs parameter must be an absolute path.

-- The rootfs directory specified using the –external-rootfs parameter must be a complete OS environment including systemd package.
+- The rootfs directory specified by the --external-rootfs parameter must be a complete OS environment including systemd package.
 Otherwise, the container fails to be started.

-- When a container is deleted, the rootfs directory specified using –external-rootfs is not deleted.
+- When a container is deleted, the rootfs directory specified by --external-rootfs is not deleted.

-- Containers based on an ARM rootfs cannot run in the x86 environment.
-Containers based on an x86 rootfs cannot run in the ARM environment.
+- Containers based on ARM rootfs cannot run on x86 servers.
+Containers based on x86 rootfs cannot run on ARM servers.

-- You are advised not to start multiple container instances in the same rootfs.
-That is, one rootfs is used by only one container instance that is in the lifecycle.
+- You are not advised to start multiple container instances by using the same rootfs.
+That is, one rootfs is used only by container instances in the same lifecycle.

 # isula run -tid --system-container --external-rootfs /root/myrootfs none init

-The rootfs is a user-defined file system.
+Rootfs is a user-defined file system.
 Prepare it by yourself.
-For example, a rootfs is generated after the TAR package of a container image is decompressed.
+For example, a rootfs is generated after the TAR package of container images is decompressed.